On the multi-stage shortest path problem under distributional uncertainty: Computational experiments

 \subsection{Test instances}

 \textbf{Classes of graphs.} We consider two classes of fully connected layered graphs that are either acyclic or contain directed cycles.
 An acyclic layered graph is assumed to contain $h \in \mathbb{Z}_+$ intermediate layers and $r \in \mathbb{Z}_+$ nodes at each layer.
 The first and the last layer consist of unique nodes, which are the source and the destination nodes, respectively.
-For example, a network with $h = 2$ and $r = 2$ is depicted in Figure \ref{fig: acyclic layered graph}.

-As a second class, we consider the abovementioned layered graphs but with some additional arcs in the reversed direction.
-More precisely, we assume that the arcs not adjacent to $s$ and $f$ can be traversed in both directions; see Figure \ref{fig: general layered graph}.
+General graphs are, in turn, obtained from acyclic graphs assuming that the arcs not adjacent to $s$ and $f$ can be traversed in both directions; see, e.g., Figure \ref{fig: acyclic and general graphs}.